For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

-Over on the PGA Tour, Steve Bamford wraps up the FedEx Cup Playoffs looking to build on his excellent 45/1 winner in the shape of Marc Leishman last week - you can read his Tour Championship preview here.
+Over on the PGA Tour, Steve Bamford wraps up the FedEx Cup Playoffs, you can read his Tour Championship preview here.

 Dom Pedro Victoria Golf Course, Vilamoura, Portugal.
 Designer: Arnold Palmer, 2004; Course Type: Resort; Par: 71; Length: 7,146 yards; Fairways: Bermuda; Rough: Rye/Bermuda; Greens: L93 Bentgrass/Poa; Stimp: 10.5ft.

 Course Overview.
 The Victoria course tends to be set up to suit the more aggressive players who can handle the fast, undulating bent/poa greens, however a premium still remains on finding the vast majority of greens in regulation to be in position to make a decent enough score.
 The 7,146 yard, par 71 Arnold Palmer design is pretty flat and exposed with water in play on 7 holes and a number of strategically-placed fairway bunkers to contend with, however it's not overly difficult by today's standards and a score of 18-under par or better is likely to be required to be in with a sniff come Sunday afternoon.
 A few years' worth of growth for the scattered trees and shrubs won't overly scare the players and birdie-making is the order of the day to succeed around here with a fairly good weather forecast allowing for low scores.